v3io/v3io-tsdb/README.md

 iguazio DB low-level APIs (v3io) has rich API semantics and multiple indexing types, those allow it to run multiple workloads and processing engines on exactly the same data, and consistently read/write the data in different tools.

-This project uses v3io semantics (row & col layouts, arrays, random & sequential indexes, etc.) to provide extreamly fast and scalable Time Series database engine which can be accessed simultaneously by multiple engines and APIs, such as:
+This project uses v3io semantics (row & col layouts, arrays, random & sequential indexes, etc.) to provide extremely fast and scalable Time Series database engine which can be accessed simultaneously by multiple engines and APIs, such as:
-- Prometheus TimeSeries DB (for metrics scraping & queries)
+- [Prometheus](https://prometheus.io/) Time Series DB (for metrics scraping & queries)
 - [nuclio](https://github.com/nuclio/nuclio) serverless functions (for real-time ingestion, stream processing or queries)
 - iguazio DynamoDB API (with extensions)
 - Apache Presto & Spark (future item, for SQL & AI)